Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Introducing multi-neuromodulatory dynamics to ANNs

 Neuromodulatory systems play a crucial role in shaping large-scale brain network dynamics.
 These systems extend their influence beyond localized circuits, modulating brain-wide activity patterns and facilitating the coordination of diverse cognitive functions \citep{marder_neuromodulation_2012, mei_effects_2023}.
 At this broader systems level, understanding the impact of global neuromodulatory signals on large-scale networks offers valuable insights for the design of ANNs.

+\paragraph{Network topology} Network neuroscience provides tools for unveiling the implications of brain structures and their emerging properties, as well as an analytical framework for studying the neuromodulatory systems.
+Network neuroscience research employs graph theory and treats the brain as an interconnected network of nodes (regions) and edges (connections).
+Key measures such as modularity, integration, and participation coefficient offer insights into the organization and efficiency of these networks.
+Neuromodulatory systems dynamically adjust connections and promote efficient communications across and within brain regions, and play a vital role in maintaining the balance between network segregation and integration, which is essential for robustness, efficiency and adaptability \cite{shine_neuromodulatory_2019}.

+Open source brain atlas and data sharing have allowed a closer examination of the brain's network, offering a data-intensive view of its specialized structural and functional modules responsible for perceptual, cognitive and motivational tasks \citep{hansen_mapping_2022}.
+Network topologies identified in biological neural networks have been used to construct ANNs with reduced number of parameters but no performance decline \citep{goulas_bio-instantiated_2021, mocanu_scalable_2018}.
+Moreover, topologies derived from connectome data are shown to promote efficient reinforcement learning when incorporated into SNNs \citep{wang_brain_2024}.

+Determining the modularity of brain networks and superimposing it with the spatial domains of neuromodulation, then probing its convergence and divergence across functions and brain states, may serve as a guide to create specialized network topologies for different tasks.
+In the meantime, identifying nodes and clusters shared between tasks may shed light on a unifying view of centralized processing across task domains.

-\paragraph{Hyperparameters and activation functions} Incorporating neuromodulatory-like mechanisms enables ANNs to adjust hyperparameters and activation functions, thus network dynamics in response to changing environments, task demands and cognitive/behavioral states \citep{brna_uncertainty-based_2020, mei_effects_2023, vecoven_introducing_2020, wilson_neuromodulated_2018}.
-This capacity for adaptive reconfiguration at the whole network scale is critical for improving the resilience of ANNs, enhancing their ability to withstand disruptions or noise while maintaining stable performance.
-This adaptability is crucial for developing intelligent systems capable of operating autonomously in real-world environments where conditions and requirements frequently shift.
+\paragraph{Hyperparameters and activation functions} Neuromodulation-inspired mechanisms enable ANNs to adjust hyperparameters and activation functions, thus regulating network dynamics in response to changing environments, task demands and cognitive/behavioral states \citep{brna_uncertainty-based_2020, mei_effects_2023, vecoven_introducing_2020, wilson_neuromodulated_2018}.
+Such adaptability is crucial for intelligent systems capable of operating autonomously in real-world environments where conditions and requirements frequently shift.
+The capacity for adaptive reconfiguration at the network scale is critical for improving the resilience of ANNs, enhancing their ability to withstand disruptions or noise while maintaining stable performance.